 LOVE COMA - THE BAND

-Love Coma is an indie / alternative band formed in the early 1990s based in the San Antonio area of Texas.
-The group disbanded in 1997 following the bankruptcy of its record label but reformed in 2018 with new music in the making.
+Love Coma is an independent band formed in the early 1990s based in the San Antonio area of Texas.
+The group disbanded in 1997 following the bankruptcy of its record label but reformed in 2019 with a new album in the making.

 Critics have compared the band's sound to that of Simple Minds and The Mission UK, and band members cite other influences such as The Waterboys and The 77s.

 The Dallas Morning News, reviewing the album Language of Fools, wrote that the music is "smart and subtle, seductive even."